CaseyPitman/pokedex-2/README.md

 I made this Pokédex for my son and daughter, both of whom are crazy for Pokémon.

 This is the second version of the Pokedéx that I've made.
-The first version was vanilla JavaScript and Bootstrap and, while it worked, it was quite sluggish.
+The first version was vanilla JavaScript paired with Bootstrap and, while it worked, it was quite sluggish.
 There was no api call for data.
 Everything was pre-loaded in a data.js file.
 It also only incorporated the original 151 Pokémon.

 I decided to revisit this project after learning some React and discovering [PokéAPI](https://pokeapi.co/).
 I wanted this version to run smoother and more efficently, as well as to include all known Pokémon.